Have a Question?

 Treatment time typically ranges from one to three years, depending on the growth of the patient’s mouth and face and the severity of the problem.
 Patients grow at different rates and will respond variously to orthodontic treatment, so the time to case completion may differ from the original estimate.
 The patient’s diligent use of any prescribed rubber bands is an important factor in achieving the most efficient treatment.
 Interceptive, or early treatment procedures, may take as few as six months.

 While your dentist is often the one to recommend a visit to an orthodontist, a doctor or dentist referral is not required.
-You can call Olsen Ortho Studio anytime to schedule an appointment for yourself or a family member.
+You can call Olsen Orthodontics anytime to schedule an appointment for yourself or a family member.

 Our friendly staff will help you pick a date that works with your schedule.
 If you are a new patient or have been referred to our practice, you may schedule your appointment online or call us at your convenience.

-In addition to our orthodontic offices in Billings, Montana and Lander, Wyoming, we also have offices in Laurel, Montana; Rawlins, Wyoming; Riverton, Wyoming and Worland, Wyoming.
+In addition to our orthodontic offices Lander, Wyoming, Rawlins, Wyoming; Riverton, Wyoming and Worland, Wyoming.

 Great question!
 Your consultation is your opportunity to get to know us and share any concerns you may have about your smile.
 These private appointments are tailored just for you and help in consultation rooms comfortable and roomy enough for family members to come with you.